PresidentSam100/PresidentSam100/README.md

 - 👯 I’m looking to collaborate on **Building a Swift iOS mobile app that helps people stop forgetting personal belongings.**

-- 🤝 I’m looking for help with **Coding a personal website using HTML, CSS, and JavaScript (cuz I procrastinated too much on this lol).**
+- 🤝 I’m looking for help with **Coding a personal website that has my portfolio and a blog feature using HTML, CSS, and JavaScript.**

 - 💬 Ask me about **hackathons, CTFs, competitive programming, startups, investing, puzzle hunts, table tennis, traveling, and movies**